paulchernoch/feel/src/execution/engine-design.md

 ```

+Note: The above OpCode streams do not include code to push the current item being iterated over onto the Interpreter's contexts and popping it off when done.
+That must be done so that filter expressions can reference "item.property" as "property".

+Note: As additional edge cases are addressed, the above OpCode streams will be
+obsoleted.
+Refer to the code in compiled_expressioms.rs for the real streams.

 ## The item and item?
 OpCodes

 When iterating through a list in a filter operation, two contexts must be pushed.